janayee-c/janayee-c/README.md

 ### Hello hello!
 I'm Janaye 🎐

 Currently, I'm a 4th-year COGS student at UBC exploring how computer systems, neuroscience, ML and thoughtful design can shape better decision-making systems across industries.
-I love building solutions that scale—from clinical prediction models and tech-market intelligence tools to consumer-focused products that are intuitive, transparent, and genuinely helpful across technical and non-technical users.
+I love building bridges hat scale—from clinical prediction models and tech-market intelligence tools to consumer-focused products that are intuitive, transparent, and genuinely helpful across technical and non-technical users.
 Across healthcare, emerging tech, and everyday user experiences, my work centers on clarity, accessibility, and empowering people to act with confidence.

+Over the years, I've had the privilege of working and building with deep technology venture firm, [Hello Tomorrow] (https://hello-tomorrow.org/) and on the Surgical ACP Team at [Singapore General Hospital] (https://www.sgh.com.sg/research-innovation/innovation)

 Some projects I'm working on: